We are all only human – beautiful but flawed creatures, simply trying to do our best.

 A Note on Teaching Self-Acceptance in Schools

-You can probably agree that we’ve all heard the messaging that we’ll be losers or failures if we don’t get the best grades, to compete for the best college, to compete for the best jobs.
+Many of us have heard the messaging that we’ll be losers or failures if we don’t excel.
 This route works for some.
 For others, getting stuck in a wheel of high achievement leaves them flat when they realize they’ve never learned self-acceptance.

 Helping kids get into a true growth mindset will help them to realize that they are great in their unique way.
-Showing kids their strengths and guiding them on a pathway that maximizes those strengths, while also helping them to accept their flaws, will fuel resilience.
+Showing kids their strengths, guiding them on a pathway that maximizes those strengths, and helping them to accept their flaws will fuel resilience.

-There is a noted difference in the attribution of a failure between males and females (Dweck, 1975).
-Boys tend to attribute a lack of effort to failure, where girls tend to attribute failure to lack of ability.
-This leads to the importance of teaching girls self-acceptance, though both will benefit from the message.
+There is a noted difference in the attribution of a failure between males and females (Dweck & Gilliard, 1975).
+Boys tend to attribute failure to a lack of effort, whereas girls tend to attribute failure to lack of ability.
+This leads to the importance of teaching girls self-acceptance, though everyone will benefit from the message.

 Teachers should create classrooms that embrace mistakes.
 When failure is an effective place to learn, less anxiety and self-judgment will be present in the classroom.
-When teachers offer ways for children to express their emotions fully, they will more likely be able to bounce back from setbacks.
+When teachers offer ways for children to express their emotions fully, they are better able to bounce back from setbacks.
 They are also more likely to communicate with others effectively.

 Guiding kids in having less judgment toward themselves and others is a helpful note to bring into the classroom.
-Teaching kindness and compassion to replace judgment helps every student in showing up as a version of the higher self.
+Teaching kindness and compassion to replace judgment helps every student show up as their best selves.
 Celebrating strengths and acts of kindness can help kids move into a different mindset when interacting with their peers.

 5 Exercises for Students

-Here are a few self-acceptance boosters to offer students (Benard, 2012b).
+Here are a few self-acceptance boosters to offer students (Bernard, 2013).

 - Pat yourself on the back when you have completed something difficult.
 Do not take yourself for granted!

-- Have a positive and open attitude about change – change of job, house, and friends.
+- Have a positive and open attitude about change.

-- Think back to the last time you succeeded at doing something hard to do and remind yourself: “I’ve done hard things before; I can do this now!”
+- Think back to the last time you succeeded at doing something hard and remind yourself: “I’ve done hard things before; I can do this now!”

-Self-Acceptance Self-Talk is a great exercise to help students increase their self-acceptance.
+Self-acceptance self-talk is a great way to help students increase their self-acceptance.
 Here are a few examples.

 - “No matter what, I accept my whole self.”

-- “It’s usually better to be liked by others, but I can accept myself even when facing criticism.”
+- “It’s usually nicer to be liked by others, but I can accept myself even when facing criticism.”

 - “I accept who I am, even though I may not like some of my traits or behaviors.”